juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 > For example, you could conditionally ask for more details about pet ownership if a panelist has indicated they own pets.

-If the condition is satisfied, the question will be displayed to the registering panelist.
+The question will be displayed to the registering panelist if the condition is satisfied.

-> Taking the above example, if there is a data variable such as **ALLERGIES** which has been conditionally linked to the variable of **PETS**, the question regarding allergies will be shown when a panelist has stated they own pets.
+> Taking the above example, if a data variable such as **ALLERGIES** has been conditionally linked to the variable of **PETS**, the allergy question will be shown when a panelist has stated they own pets.

 There are no limitations to the number of conditions that can be added, i.e., one question can have multiple conditions, and similarly, each subsequent question can have a condition.
 Questions can still be dragged and dropped in any order.
 However, please keep in mind that a conditional question cannot come before the question it is linked to.